RAKWireless/rak_common_for_gateway/README.md

 * RAK7243

 ##	Changelog
+2019-12-02
+* Fix a bug.
+There is a mistake word "diable" in rak/gateway-config script, line 272, it should be do_ChirpStack disable.

 2019-11-19 V4.1.0
 * 1.LoRaServer changed its name to ChirpStack.
 * 2.ChirpStack turns off ADR by default.